 Before Amy Poehler, Tina Fey, and Ellen Degeneres were even twinkles in their mothers’ eyes, there was Betty White.
-Set to turn 100 years old on January 17, 2022, she remains the original Queen of Comedy.
+She was set to turn 100 years old on January 17, 2022, and will forever remain the original Queen of Comedy.

 White graced radio airwaves before leaping into quiz shows, sitcoms, and, eventually, onto the silver screen.
 Along the way, she gained fame on The Mary Tyler Moore Show and Golden Girls.
 Over the past handful of years alone, she’s enjoyed a colossal television comeback with cameos on Saturday Night Live, The Middle, and Community.
 Along the way, she’s shattered ratings as an audience favorite.

-Clearly, White remains a Hollywood powerhouse.
+Clearly, White will always remain a Hollywood powerhouse.
 But how much do you really know about one of America’s most beloved comedians?
 Let’s take a closer look.

 Betty White’s first television debut was a Parkay Margarine commercial.